sourcegraph/sourcegraph-public-snapshot/doc/code_insights/explanations/administration_and_security_of_code_insights.md

 Sourcegraph search-based and language insights run natively on a Sourcegraph instance using the instance's Sourcegraph search API.
 This means they don't send any information about your code to third-party servers.

-## Security of Sourcegraph extension-provided Code Insights

-Sourcegraph extension-provided insights adhere to the same security standards as any other Sourcegraph extension.
-Refer to [Security and privacy of Sourcegraph extensions](../../extensions/security.md).

-If you are concerned about the security of extension-provided insights, then you can:

-## Disable Sourcegraph extension-provided Code Insights

-If you want to disable Sourcegraph-extension-provided code insights, you can do so the same way you would disable any other extension.
-Refer to [Disabling remote extensions](../../admin/extensions.md#use-extensions-from-sourcegraph-com-or-disable-remote-extensions) and [Allow only specific extensions](../../admin/extensions.md#use-extensions-from-sourcegraph-com-or-disable-remote-extensions).

 ## Insight and Dashboard permissions

 Note: there are no separate read/write permissions.
 If a user can view an insight or dashboard, they can also edit it.